giollord/MarkovJunior-docs/README.md

 Nodes for Map Graph does not support tilesets, 3D models and some config parameters.
 And copy-pasting dowsn't copy XML.

 Probably some other bugs

+## Folder structure
+- `/MarkovJuniorLib` - base MarkovJunior library based on .Net Standard 2.0.
+It could be used as is without Unity or Godot
+- `/MarkovJuniorLibGodot` - MarkovJunior library adapted to be build for Godot
+- `/MarkovJuniorLibUnity` - MarkovJunior library adapted to be build for Unity
+- `/MarkovJuniorUnity` - MarkovJunior library adapted to be placed into `/Assets` folder of Unity project
+- `/Stuff` - MarkovJunior models taken from initial [MarkovJunior](https://github.com/mxgmn/MarkovJunior) repository that are supported.

 # How to:
 ## Install to Unity